0xSero/partisia-docs/docs/pbc-fundamentals/mpc-token-model-and-account-elements.md

 # $MPC token model and Account Elements

 The MPC Token is the native token of the Partisia Blockchain used for staking and bootstrapping the ecosystem via MPC tokens as rewards.
-All Accounts on the blockchain can own MPC tokens.
+All Accounts and contracts on the blockchain can own MPC tokens.
 Staking in the context of MPC tokens means, that a stake of MPC tokens works as the entry ticket to becoming a node operator and allows them to take fees for services.
 The staking requirements for different tasks can be read [here](../node-operations/start-running-a-node.md).
 The stake of a node can be used to pay compensation for misconduct committed with the node.

 ## Terminology

 - The following terminology is used in this document
 - Account: A Partisia Blockchain address (the public key)
+- Contract: A Partisia Blockchain address (the public key)
 - Token Holder: A user who owns MPC Tokens
 - Node Operator: A user who runs a blockchain Node
 - Stake: The use of MPC tokens as collateral for running on-chain services on Partisia Blockchain